-Tryout Dates are Aug 5th, 6th, 7th and Aug.
-10th.
+Tryout Dates are TBD but typically in August.
 Tryouts will be at the Eastside Sports Complex of St. Charles.
 Private tryouts are available anytime during the year.
 Click here to register.

 IMPORTANT NOTE: Players Age & Level is Determined Based on Their Age as of January 1st, 2020.

 This is different than the regular season cut-off date.

 As a Result, Younger Players in 12U Might be Eligible to Play on the 10U All-Star Team: Younger Players in 14U Might be Eligible to Play on the 12U All-Star Team and so forth.

 - 8U/9U Girls 9 years or younger on 01/01/20

 - 10U Girls 10 years or younger on 01/01/20

 - 11U Girls 11 years or younger on 01/01/20

 - 12U Girls 12 years or younger on 01/01/20